isotopp/isotopp.github.io/_posts/2021-01-05-using-python-to-bash.md

 Basically, it is better to start in something else right away if the things move away from an interactive command line and end up in a file.
 Use whatever you like as an interactive command line, but do not write bash or shell scripts.

-Shell is a thing you want to understand and then not use, because you learned to understand it.
+Shell is a thing you want to understand and then not use, because you learned to understand it. ([in German, from 1998](https://groups.google.com/g/de.comp.os.unix.shell/c/VkJ0T4P2ZVA/m/3G5MF3oLNYcJ))

 For the rest of this discussion, we assume "Python 3" as an instance of "something else", but if you are older than 50, feel free to use "Perl" instead.